not-na/particlesim-pico/README.md

 because the simulation takes more time for larger amounts of particles.
 The 512 particle limit is equivalent to every second on-screen pixel being a particle.

+#### Game of Life image Format

+Images should be PNG files with 8 BPC (bits per channel) color depth in either RGB or RGBA format.

+All pixels with a red channel value greater than `0x80` (128) are treated as alive.
+All others are treated as dead.

+It is recommended to simply use white pixels for alive cells and black pixels for dead cells.

+There is no limit to the number of active pixels.
+Note that the simulation wraps around, e.g. the top/bottom and left/right edges are connected.

 ### Installation

 Installing the firmware is very easy thanks to the UF2 Standard supported by the Pico / RP2040.
-To flash the firmware, hold down the BOOTSEL button *before* plugging the board in the USB port.
+To flash the firmware, hold down the `BOOTSEL` button *before* plugging the board in the USB port.

-Alternatively, you can hold down `SELECT` and press `RESET` while select is pressed.
+Alternatively, you can hold down `SELECT` and press `RESET` while `SELECT` is pressed when updating an older version of the firmware.

 After a few seconds, a new flash drive with the name `RPI-RP2` should show up in your file manager.
 Simply drag the new firmware UF2 file onto this